hakancangunerli/webcam-eye-blocker/README.md

 # Webcam Eye Blocker

 The Webcam Eye Blocker is a Python application that uses real-time face detection to draw a black rectangle over the eyes.
+There's also another piece of code that does pixelation.
 It is built with OpenCV for image processing and the MediaPipe library for accurate face landmark detection.

 ## Sample Output

 Here is an example of what the Webcam Eye Blocker output looks like:

 ![demo](https://github.com/johngunerli/webcam-eye-blocker/assets/33205097/d707b8eb-6d1c-4180-a8b3-ec2155efa20a)

+Here's the pixelation code output:

 ## Limitations